AnkineyTN/react_user_registration/README.md

 If the script above doesn't exist, try: npm run start

 Notes:
-- Typical NestJS defaults serve the API on port 3000.
+- Typical NestJS defaults serve the API on port 3001.
 If your main.ts or configuration sets a different port, use that.
 - To build for production: npm run build and then npm run start:prod (if provided in package.json).

 ## Frontend — install & run (Vite + React)

 1. Open a separate terminal and go to the frontend folder:

-PowerShell command: cd d:\AdvancedWeb\hw_03\frontend
+PowerShell command: cd frontend

 2. Install dependencies: